-1. If any Party considers that any benefit accruing to it, directly or indirectly, under this Agreement is being nullified or impaired, or that the achievement of any objective of this Agreement is being impeded, as a result of the actions of another Party or of other Parties, it may, with a view to reaching a mutually satisfactory solution of the matter, request consultations with the Party or Parties in question.
-Each Party shall afford reaching a mutually satisfactory solution of the matter, request consultations with the Party or Parties in question.
-Each Party shall afford sympathetic consideration to any request from another Party for consultations.
+1. If any party considers that any benefit accruing to it, directly or indirectly, under this Agreement is being nullified or impaired, or that the achievement of any objective of this Agreement is being impeded, as a result of the actions of another party or parties, it may, with a view to reaching a mutually satisfactory solution of the matter, request consultations with the party or parties in question.
+Each party shall afford sympathetic consideration to any request from another party for consultations.

-2. The Parties concerned shall initiate requested consultations promptly.

-3. Parties engaged in consultations on a particular matter affecting the operation of this Agreement shall attempt to conclude such consultations within a reasonably short period of time.
-The Technical Committee shall provide, upon request, advice and assistance to Parties engaged in consultations.
+- 2. The parties concerned shall initiate requested consultations promptly. - 3.
+Parties engaged in consultations on a particular matter affecting the operation of this Agreement shall attempt to conclude such consultations within a reasonably short period of time.
+The Technical Committee shall provide, upon request, advice and assistance to parties engaged in consultations.